ANSWERS TO YOUR QUESTIONS

-Providing security and crisis management training is therefore a legal, ethical, and practical necessity for organisations, and a Crucial Safety training equips your staff – whether local, national or international – with key security knowledge, skills, attitudes and competencies.
-This learning will help your staff work at their fullest potential and take effective and well-considered security decisions when needed, even in a crisis.
+Providing security and crisis management training is therefore a legal, ethical, and practical necessity for organisations, and a Crucial Safety training equips your staff – whether local, national, or international – with key security knowledge, skills, attitudes, and competencies.
+This learning will help them work at their fullest potential and take effective and well-considered security decisions when needed, even in a crisis.

-In terms of impact, research suggests that online trainings better allow for best practice learning approaches such as spaced learning, self-paced learning, and regular assessments, none of which are possible using traditional face-to-face learning approaches.
+In terms of impact, research suggests that online trainings better allow for best-practice learning approaches like spaced learning, self-paced learning, and regular assessments, none of which are possible using traditional face-to-face learning approaches.
 Since COVID-19 we have seen a huge upward trend in online learning.

 Our online trainings offer the huge practical advantage of being able to quickly and easily reach large numbers of staff, and of staff being able to attend training whilst they remain in their work station, continuing with their day-to-day responsibilities.
 For your organisation, having staff learn in this way is optimal.
-It means that there is no impact on programme delivery whilst staff attend trainings, and staff can immediately be putting into practice what they have learned.
+It means that there is minimal impact on programme delivery whilst staff attend trainings, and staff can immediately put into practice what they learn.

 Moreover, Crucial Safety online courses remove the need to fly or travel in any way, and have close to zero carbon emissions.
 Environmental responsibility is a core value of our organisation, and is becoming increasingly important to many organisations as they recognise the need to counteract climate change.

-Is security or crisis management something you have in your job description and yet you don’t feel 100% confident in your security management skills?
+Is security or crisis management something you have in your job description and yet you don’t feel 100% confident about?
 By taking our courses you’ll increase your security knowledge, improve your individual effectiveness, and add professionalism to your work.

 Employers are always looking for quality staff to fill senior positions, and security and crisis management competencies are highly in demand.
 Taking a course – and gaining a course completion certificate from one of our multi-week courses – is a great way of proving that you are on top of these crucial subjects.
-Taking our courses will help you to manage security more confidently, contribute during internal meetings, and make an impression on external contacts and job interviewers with your security knowledge and skills.
+Taking our courses will help you to manage security more confidently, contribute during security meetings at work, and make an impression on external contacts and job interviewers with your security knowledge and skills.

-Employers value self-driven training and you will maximise your chances of excelling in your current job and of finding a suitable future post when you commit to expanding your security and crisis management knowledge, skills, attitudes and competencies through learning and training.
+Employers value self-driven training and you are more likely to excel in your current job and find a suitable future post when you commit to expanding your security knowledge through learning and training.